apteacher/apteacher.github.io/index.markdown

 title: home
 ---

-I teach upper-level mathematics and computer science at Cushing Academy, an independent boarding school in north-central Massachusetts, USA.
-The information on this site is intended for my current students.
+I teach upper-level mathematics and computer science at Cushing Academy, an independent boarding school in Massachusetts, United States.
+The information on this site is supplementary course content for my current students.

 <p align="center"> <img src="/d-img/ca.jpg" border="2"> </p>
 <br>